CocoonIO/cocoon-cloud-doc/docs/user-guide/developer-app.md

 ### Documents stored in the device

 It is possible also to run a zip file placed inside the device.
 From the Developer App's documents tab, you will have access to the Application Documents on iOS devices.
 On Android, it will be possible to load the zip file from the external SD card.

+The zip must contain an index.html with relative references to all the resources you need in the zip file.

 ![[class='center'] Developer app documents](img/developer_app_doc.png "Developer app - documents")